Ivan-ChenYF/Maze_game-ENGG-1340-GP/ReadMe.md

      ```

 3. **Compile the Code**
-   - Open a terminal in the project's root directory.
+   - Switch to the directory where you clone the game
    - Compile the source code.
 With Makefile, you can use the following command to create an executable file:
      ```bash
      make compile